-How to fix ‘Failed to install the Extension pack’ error in Ubuntu
+This short tutorial explains how to fix 'Failed to install the Extension pack' error in Ubuntu Linux operating system.

 For more details about Moksha desktop, please refer the following link.